 I’ve got to be honest.
 When I first looked at the BWF website, what really moved me was stating the hidden yet obvious nature of the mission.

 A list of medical supplies filled with items that we really never stop to think about how important and significant they are.
-That we take for granted every single day because if we go to the hospital, they are just there.
+That we take it for granted every single day because if we go to the hospital, they are just there.
 We don’t even see them.
-The gloves that the nurse is wearing, the surgical mask that the doctor is using, the simple fact that we can use the hospital toilet without having to deal with a damaged sewer system.
+The gloves that the nurse is wearing, the surgical mask that the doctor is using, and the simple fact that we can use the hospital toilet without having to deal with a damaged sewer system.
 What for us is normal, for others is luxury.
 It shouldn’t be that way.